sekhargullapalli/The-CIA-World-Factbook-Parser/cia.factbbok.data/country_details/README.md

 # Description

 The factbook/json (2018 archive) folder contains 269 json files, each containing HTML content of the corresponding country profiles.
 The schema for that data is listed below.
-The HTML content of all these files is parsed and the date is organized into json format (representing a collecton of ` cia.factbook.parse.ProfileEntity ` type).
+The HTML content of all these files is parsed and the data is organized into json format (representing a collecton of ` cia.factbook.parse.ProfileEntity ` type).

 # Schema Used for the Country Profiles in CIA Factbook

-### The information is origanized in the form of Category and Fields.
+The information is origanized in the form of Category and Fields.
 The Fields can have Sub-Fields.
 Some of the fields are comparable and will be assosiated with a ranking.
 Note all fields/sub fields are not madatory for every country

-### This information is parsed from the factbook/docs/print_profileguide.html file (see ` cia.factbook.parse.FactbookParser.GetProfileSchema(string content) `)
+This information is parsed from the factbook/docs/print_profileguide.html file (see ` cia.factbook.parse.FactbookParser.GetProfileSchema(string content) `)

 + Introduction